-17. Ask the Whole Foods deli worker to slice or divide any loaf for no additional cost.
+17. Ask the Whole Foods deli worker to slice or divide any loaf of cheese for no additional cost.

 Pre-pandemic, you could also sample any cheese you wanted.
 Those were the days.
 But for now, you can get your cheese deli-sliced for perfect sandwiches.

 18. Use a Whole Foods gift card in the store, but not online.

 Whole Foods offers gift cards, but you can only use them when you’re paying in person, inside the store.
 You can’t use them on a Whole Foods Delivery or Pickup order.
 Also, you can’t use an Amazon gift card for a Whole Foods purchase.